shawna-p/mysterious-messenger/docs/beginners-guide.rst

 Playing Your Route
 ===================

 To play your new route, close the program if open and re-launch it after saving all your open ``.rpy`` files.
 Select "Settings" from the main menu and then navigate to the "Others" tab and select "Start Over".
-Then ensure you have the option titled "Use custom route select screen" checked off in the **Developer** settings button in the bottom right corner.
+Then ensure you have the option titled "Use custom route select screen" checked off in the **Developer** settings button in the bottom right corner of the main menu.
 Now you can press "Original Story" and click on your new route to play it!

 Tips For Testing and Debugging
 ===============================